Skip to content

 • AnswerList renders one or more AnswerScaffold entries; when onAdd is provided it should render add-answer controls.

-• AnswerScaffold.onRemove is provided for repeating questions; render a remove action next to the control and disable it when canRemove is false.
+• AnswerScaffold.onRemove is provided for repeating questions.
+Render a remove action next to the control and disable it when canRemove is false.

 • GroupList renders a list of group instances (GroupScaffold) and can show an add control when onAdd is provided.